Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter011.md

 "Realistic?"
 Lin interrupted, her eyes blazing with the kind of intensity that usually preceded her most spectacular magical discoveries.
 "Greta, we're in a living dungeon made of crystallized knowledge that grows new challenges based on our responses and apparently cares enough about our education to leave us encouraging notes.
 Realistic went out the window when we fell through the floor."

-She knelt beside Willi, her vine bow humming with sympathetic plant energy.
+She knelt beside Willi, her enhanced staff humming with sympathetic Forest Spirit energy.
 "The dungeon isn't trying to kill us," she continued, her voice growing more confident as the pieces fell into place.
 "It's testing us.
 All of this—the challenges, the loot, even Willi getting hurt—it's all designed to see what we'll do when everything seems hopeless."

 "And what are we going to do?"
 Tobi asked quietly, though his musical intuition was already picking up the harmony of determination in her voice.